 Someone suggested drilling lots of holes instead of adding a mesh panel in the lid.
 It sounds like the easiest way to make a hamster bin cage, but it’s not a good idea.
 The reason you shouldn’t just drill holes has more to do with temperature than oxygen.
 Inadequately ventilated cages are warmer inside.
 Imagine being confined to a plastic room!
 Small holes wouldn’t be enough to let in fresh cool air or breezes.
 You need a well-ventilated top.

 Don’t underestimate your hamster’s abilities.
 Leave the lid off and he might escape.
 They have the amazing ability to make tools for climbing by moving things around.
 My hamster’s igloo is more than just a hideaway.
-She looks like a turtle when she moves it around to use as a ladder.
-She gets inside, hunches her back, and walks to relocate the igloo.
+She looks like a turtle when she moves it around.
+She gets inside, hunches her back, and walks to move her igloo.
 Hamsters are much smarter than people realize!
 They’re also capable of stacking things to reach high places.

 It’s the Best Way to Make a Hamster Bin Cage without Mesh or Wire –